vbsreenu/Illumina-CoVID19-RefMap/README.md

 ### Data for Climb upload

-For phylogenetic analysis, ARTIC consortium is asking consensus sequence and only mapped reads in sorted bam file.
+For phylogenetic analysis, ARTIC consortium is asking consensus sequence and only mapped reads in a sorted bam file.

 We have to strip LabIDs from file names and also from sam files.
 In below command we are removing comment line from sam header i.e "@CO:", printing only mapped reads and converting them to sorted bam file.